Buranda, Queensland

 Buranda is a neighbourhood in the southern Brisbane suburbs of Greenslopes and Woolloongabba in Brisbane, the capital of Queensland, Australia.

 Geography

 The location is an important transport hub for southern Brisbane.
-Logan Road and Ipswich Road pass through the area as does the South East Busway with a station called Buranda busway station.
+Logan Road and Ipswich Road pass through the area, and as does the South East Busway.
 The Pacific Motorway passes through the area.
-There is also the Buranda railway station on the Cleveland railway line.
+Buranda is serviced by the Buranda railway station and the PA Hospital busway station.
+The neighbourhood also has a local shopping centre, Buranda Village.

 History

 In 2008, it was announced that Buranda would become a transit-oriented development (TOD) area, known as Buranda Village.
 It was to include 2 office buildings of 6 storeys and 23-storeys, five apartment buildings ranging from seven-storeys to the 32-storey and a 15-storey boutique hotel.

 Heritage listings

 Buranda has the following heritage-listed sites: